tiangolo/uwsgi-nginx-flask-docker/README.md

 Use `FROM tiangolo/uwsgi-nginx-flask:flask-index` in your `Dockerfile` to use this image.

-You can also use the example template project: [**example-flask-index**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.1/example-flask-index.zip>).

 * **`flask-index-upload`**: The same as **`flask-index`** but configuring Nginx to allow uploads of up to 100 MB (the default is 1 MB).

 Use `FROM tiangolo/uwsgi-nginx-flask:flask-index-upload` in your `Dockerfile` to use this image.
 (This would be the most general purpose tag image).

-You can also use the example template project: [**example-flask-index-upload**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.2/example-flask-index-upload.zip>).
+* **Python 3.5**: There is a version of all the images and example templates above using Python 3.5.
+The usage is very similiar to the usage of the normal (Python 2.7) version, but using the equivalent `python3.5` tag (you can see all the available tags on the top).
+Nevertheless, [Python 2.7 is still the default as the Flask maintainers use it as default and port the code to Python 3.5](http://flask.pocoo.org/docs/0.11/python3/) and Python 2.7 is still the most used and supported version.

 ## Creating a Flask project with Docker

 **Note**: These instructions are for the `flask` tag and are intended for a general purpose Flask web application.

-You can download this example and use it as the template for your project: [**example-flask**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.1/example-flask.zip>).
+You can download this example and use it as the template for your project: [**example-flask**](<>).

 ---